THE GREATEST CELEBRATION IN OUR NATION’S HISTORY

 OOSTERSCHELDE

-Built in 1918, OOSTERSCHELDE is a 164-foot three-masted topsail schooner and is the largest restored Dutch sailing ship.
+OOSTERSCHELDE, a 164-foot three-masted topsail schooner homeported in Rotterdam, is the largest restored Dutch sailing ship.
 Once a cargo vessel, she now sails worldwide on training voyages.
+She has a sail area of 9,590 square feet, carries a crew of eight and can embark 24 overnight passenger...

 • Peru